 On the 4th June, 1866. when Henry Lowcock (now aged 58) and his family would been in Australia for about 10 years by this time, another Lowcock plough is listed for sale.
 The contact name listed in the advertisement is R Smeaton.
 A copy of the ad is below (click to zoom).
 I do want to acknowledge the National Library of New Zealand for copies of these ads.

-It’s not clear whether who imported the plough from the UK, whether it there was New Zealand agent on behalf of Henry, or if Henry had taken up manufacturing in Australia and was exporting them to New Zealand.
+As the Marldon Local History page shared, the Lowcock Plough’s were being made in Marldon for export to Australia.
+It’s not clear who imported the plough to New Zealand.
+Whether it was agent on behalf of Henry, or if Henry had taken up exporting to New Zealand (in addition to Australia).
 Both ads do mention Lowcock’s patent but the fact they are advertised by separate individuals and not by Henry himself (who was known to advertise), suggests they are used plough’s for sale by the owners.

 My Ancestry.com research suggests Henry Lowcock emigrated to Australia on around September 1856 (aged 48) with his wife (Susan Sharland, age 47) and their family.
 The reasons for this are unknown, it would have been 7 years post-bankruptcy.
 Maybe the family wanted a fresh start, perhaps they were motivated by the tail-end of the Australian gold rush, or maybe it was the appeal of Australia being granted self-governing status in 1855?
 Whatever the reason, the entire family moved and paid their own passage to do so.